ImpressiveX/DeepOnionHelp/general-guides/how-do-i-buy-onion.md

 DeepOnion is available for purchase from exchanges such as Kucoin, Cryptopia and many others.
 You will need to create an account in the exchange of your choice and deposit Bitcoin to your account.
 Then you can trade Bitcoin to ONION.

 {% hint style="info" %}
 You can buy and sell DeepOnion cryptocurrency with ease.
-[Click Here](https://deeponion.org/#exchanges) to view the full list of exchanges.
+[Click Here](https://deeponion.org/#exchanges) to view our full list of exchanges.
 {% endhint %}